aalyria/aalyria.github.io/README.md

 # Spacetime Documentation

 This repo contains the web app for Spacetime documentation.
-This app is built using [Jekyll](https://jekyllrb.com/) and hosted by [Gitlab Pages](https://docs.gitlab.com/ee/user/project/pages/).
+This app is built using [Jekyll](https://jekyllrb.com/) and hosted by [Github Pages](https://docs.github.com/en/pages/quickstart).

 TODO(nihar): Add the URL where the site is hosted.